 Before I share some ways I use to brainstorm blog ideas, here is one important tip:

-You can also use a note-taking app (like Google Drive which includes Docs and Sheets) or just note down in your phone while on the go.
+You can also use a note-taking app (like Google Workspace (formerly G Suite) which includes Docs and Sheets) or just note down in your phone while on the go.

 The key is to keep building this solid blog content bank.